Arrowverse: John Diggle storyline

 In December 2020, David Ramsey was revealed to be reprising his role of John Diggle on Superman & Lois, Supergirl, The Flash, and Batwoman, as well as on Legends of Tomorrow as "a historical Western character".
 Ramsey directed the episodes of Legends of Tomorrow and Supergirl he starred in.

 According to Superman & Lois showrunner Todd Helbing, Ramsey's return was originally conceived as a five-episode story across the various series that was "pretty cool".
 However, because of the production difficulties that arose from the COVID-19 pandemic, his appearances were adjusted since it would have been "impossible to make it make sense", though there would still be a through-line between each appearance.
 The Batwoman, Flash, Superman & Lois, and Supergirl episodes explore what Diggle has been up to since the end of "Arrow" when he encountered a glowing green box.
 Ramsey spoke to the grounded nature of Diggle as a character, and given that, "he refused the invitation of whatever was in the box" since the last thing he would want to do is "receive an invitation from something otherworldly".
 However, there are consequences for Diggle with that decision.
 His appearance on Superman & Lois was described by Helbing as "more of a one-off" while still touching on the overall story thematically.

 Ramsey appeared in "Rebirth" on Batwoman, "Stressed Western" on Legends of Tomorrow, "P.O.W." on The Flash, "Through the Valley of Death" on Superman & Lois, and "Blind Spots" on Supergirl.
 While in Gotham City for a neurological exam, Diggle crosses paths with Luke Fox and gives him some advice.
 Diggle then assists Team Flash in Central City with the war against Godspeed.
 Cecile Horton tells Diggle she senses pain in his head from an infinite presence, and during a fight, Diggle has a dizzy spell and collapses to the ground, hearing the repeated phrase "worlds await".
-He leaves Central City soon after and is next seen in Smallville to aid Superman and Lois Lane.
+He leaves Central City soon after.
 Finally, Diggle heads to National City to help Kelly Olsen with her decision to become the new Guardian, telling her he had an opportunity to become a special kind of hero and turned it down.
 The storyline was concluded in 2022 in The Flash's season 8 episode "The Man in the Yellow Tie".
 After the revelation that Superman & Lois is set in an adjacent universe, the Diggle appearing in that series was confirmed to be an alternate version of the Arrowverse character.
+In the Superman & Lois episode, Diggle is seen in Smallville aiding Superman and Lois Lane.